Cliffjumper: Transformers: Timelines (Shattered Glass)

 This Cliffjumper is the counterpart of Generation 1 Cliffjumper in the Shattered Glass mirror-universe storyline.
 He is blue instead of red, and well as being evil like the Autobots in this timeline.
 His friends described him as being overly trusting.
 He died before the Generation 1 Cliffjumper arrived on his world, and G1 Cliffjumper was mistaken for his counterpart until the truth became known.

 Fun Publications

 In "Dungeons & Dinobots", the Omega Terminus reanimates the dead body of Cliffjumper and uses it as a weapon against the other Cliffjumper and his Decepticon companions.
 The undead Cliffjumper is destroyed by Scraplets, who devour dead metal.

 Transformers: Prime

-Cliffjumper appeared in the 2010 computer animated series Transformers: Prime.
+Cliffjumper appeared in the 2010 animated series Transformers: Prime.
 His Earth form is a red first-generation Dodge Challenger decorated with bull horns on the hood.
 Unlike the previous versions of Cliffjumper he is not a recolor of Bumblebee, however he was in the War for/Fall of Cybertron video games, however in the animated series when the Autobots change into Earth-based vehicles their appearance changes completely except for Cliffjumper, whose Cybertronian robot mode remained when he was a Dodge Challenger for unknown reasons.